 - Meet all baccalaureate degree requirements specified by the university.

 - Meeting the ocean engineering technical course requirements for mathematics, science, natural science, engineering core and technical electives listed in the course curriculum.
-These add up to a total of 109 credit-hours.

 - Satisfy the curriculum requirements.
 Note: Since the curriculum is subject to revision, students should check with their Department of Ocean and Mechanical Engineering advisor for the latest requirements.